esp-rs/book/src/tooling/text-editors-and-ides.md

 ## Visual Studio Code

-One of the more common development environents is Microsoft's [Visual Studio Code] text editor along with the [Rust Analyzer] extension.
+One of the more common development environments is Microsoft's [Visual Studio Code] text editor along with the [Rust Analyzer] extension.

 Visual Studio Code is an open-source and cross-platform graphical text editor with a rich ecosystem of extensions.
-The [Rust Analyzer extension] provides an implementation of the [Language Server Protocol] for Rust, and additionally includes features like autocompletion, go to definition, and more.
+The [Rust Analyzer extension] provides an implementation of the [Language Server Protocol] for Rust and additionally includes features like autocompletion, go-to definition, and more.

 Visual Studio Code can be installed via most popular package managers, and installers are available on the official website.
-The [Rust Analyzer extension] can be installed in Visual Studo Code via the built-in extension manager.
+The [Rust Analyzer extension] can be installed in Visual Studio Code via the built-in extension manager.

-Alongside Rust Analyzer (RA), there are other extension which might be very helful:
+Alongside Rust Analyzer (RA), there are other extensions that might be very helpful:
 - [Even Better TOML] for editing TOML based configuration files
 - [crates] to help manage Rust dependencies